gmc-code/PC-microbit-micropython/docs/extra/urandom_module.rst

 .. function:: urandom.seed(n=None)

-    Initialise the urandom number generator module with the seed *n* which should be an integer.
-When no argument (or ``None``) is passed in, it will initialise the generator with a hardware generated random number.
+    Initialize the urandom number generator module with the seed *n* which should be an integer.
+When no argument (or ``None``) is passed in, it will initialize the generator with a hardware generated random number.

 .. code-block:: python